AdobeDocs/workfront.en/help/administration-and-setup/tips-tricks-and-troubleshooting/configure-pop-ms-exchange.md

 Before spending time troubleshooting the problem, ensure the user's POP account is configured properly.
 If you continue to experience problems after you confirm the POP account is correctly configured, contact Microsoft Support or one of their partners for additional help.

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For instructions on integrating a POP account in <em>Adobe Workfront</em>, see .</p>
+For instructions on integrating a POP account in Adobe Workfront, see .
 -->

-For instructions on integrating a POP account in *Adobe Workfront*, see .

 ## Access requirements